LANDS' END TO JOHN O'GROATS VIA THE LAKE DISTRICT.

 This route is almost entirely on small roads with the occasional cycle path to avoid towns and main roads.
-On most days there are more or less hilly options.
+On many days there are more or less hilly options.

-It's about 80 miles but there are options to go into the Malvern Hills for those who feel need the exercise.
+It's about 80 miles but there are options to go into the Malvern Hills for those who need more exercise.

 This is another relatively gentle day and starts with a fantastic ride with a few short climbs to Shrewsbury on small straight roads with stunning views.
-From Shrewsbury the you head through Nantwich through lovely Cheshire countryside.
+From Shrewsbury you head towards Nantwich through lovely Cheshire countryside.

 After a few miles through the Forest of Bowland you climb onto stunning moorland and a rapid descent to Bentham.
 From there it's about 10 miles to Kirkby Lonsdale.